imagesid/AI-Theory-Project/README.md

 - Without boundary, the actor can go everywhere without punishment.
 It made the state wider.
 That's why the score wasn't good enough
 - There were loop go straight action.
 - Too much steps
+- The game is not inside Class so it can't be called by an Agent

 ## Fixing
 - Add more exploration epsilon
 - Add custom policy to punish loop go straight action
 - Add custom policy to punish if the step bigger than 100 steps times by success step (score/100)
+- Create a class of the Game

 ## Future work
 - Add boundary to the game